guastallaigor/dogue-fon/README.md

-# Dogue Fon
+# Tiu coletim
-A extensions for chrome
+Fun chrome extension made for a friend

+A Fork from Dogue-fon
 [See on chrome store](https://chrome.google.com/webstore/detail/dogue-fon/lonhfceaccdadfmjaddidloeoadillna)